xyz010/SEO-find-string-in-list/README.md

 # Comments about the implemented solution

 ### To build the app
-run the `main.py` file
+- To run the app, execute the `main.py` file
+- To implement unit testing, execute the `testing.py` file

 ### Assumptions
-- We assume that there is capital and lowercase sensitivity.
+- There is capital and lowercase sensitivity.
 For example the string `Hello` is different than the string `hello`.

-- We assume that both numbers and letters can be included in a word.
+- Both numbers and letters can be included in a word.
 For example, `helloworld2` is considered valid.

+### Design choices
+I implemented the functions as static in order to simplify the testing process.

 ### Algorithm